abarmpou/WordpressDockerManagement/README.md

 apt install mariadb-client
 ```

-## How to create a wordpress website
+## How to create a wordpress docker website

 In the terminal type: `./create_website.sh somesite`